Experiences

 To keep our scale manageable and our colonies healthy, we use the HiveWorks app to track inspections, treatments, hive performance, and seasonal tasks.
 This helps us make informed decisions and maintain consistent standards across the apiary.

-Through our Swarmcall service, we offer free swarm retrieval for the surrounding community.
+Through Swarmcall.com, we offer free swarm retrieval for the surrounding community.
+Access is available online to the public and to beekeepers through the HiveWorks app platform.
 It’s a way to promote responsible beekeeping, prevent unnecessary colony loss, and give displaced bees a safe home within our managed apiary.

 Workshops for Beginners